 Kilmartin Castle (Scotland)

-Kilmartin Castle now has four en-suite bedrooms with antique furnishings, modern pieces, and original artworks, sleeping up to ten people.
+Kilmartin Castle now has four en-suite bedrooms, each with antique furnishings, modern pieces, and original artworks, and it can sleep up to ten people.

-Kilmartin Castle lies in a small village in Western Scotland that is known as the center of Kilmartin Glen, an area rife with prehistoric monuments and historical sites, including important Neolithic, Bronze Age, and Iron Age sites, so there is no shortage of sites to keep your inner history buff busy during your time at the castle.
-You can also explore Kilmartin Museum or Kilmartin Church nearby, which has a collection of sculptured stones ranging in date from 900 to the 1600s or visit the local pub in the evenings for a warm drink and a cozy meal.
+Kilmartin Castle lies in a small village in Western Scotland that is known as the centre of Kilmartin Glen, an area rife with prehistoric monuments and historical sites, including important Neolithic, Bronze Age, and Iron Age sites, so there is no shortage of sites to keep your inner history buff busy during your time at the castle.
+You can also explore Kilmartin Museum or Kilmartin Church nearby, which has a collection of sculptured stones ranging from 900 to the 1600s or visit the local pub in the evenings for a warm drink and a cosy meal.

-Kilmartin Castle can be rented for £600 to £900, but the rates usually increase around Christmas time.
+Kilmartin Castle can be rented for £600 to £900, but the rates usually increase around Christmas.

 Scone Palace (Scotland)

-One of the most iconic attractions in Scotland, Scone Palace opens its doors to guests and visitors alike.
-The Palace’s State Rooms open from April to October, and the Palace grounds, including the David Douglas Pinetum and a star-shaped maze, are open to the public.
+One of the most iconic attractions in Scotland, Scone Palace welcomes guests and visitors alike.
+The Palace’s State Rooms are open from April to October, and the grounds, including the David Douglas Pinetum and a star-shaped maze, are open to the public.
 The Palace also hosts outdoor events and weddings.

-Built in the 12th century, Scone was originally a church, and then it became an abbey.
+Built in the 12th century, Scone was originally a church and then an abbey.
 It was severely damaged in 1559 during the Scottish Reformation, but in 1600, it became a Lordship, thus becoming home to the Earls of Mansfield for over 400 years.

-For nearly 1000 years, Scone was the crowning-place of Scottish kings, where Macbeth, Robert the Bruce, and Charles II were once crowned, and the home of the Stone of Scone.
-It was also visited by Queen Victoria and Prince Albert in the 1840s.
+For nearly 1,000 years, Scone was the crowning place of Scottish kings, where Macbeth, Robert the Bruce, and Charles II were once crowned and the home of the Stone of Scone.
+Queen Victoria and Prince Albert also visited in the 1840s.

-During the Second World War and immediately afterward, Scone Palace was transformed into Craigmount School, a private boarding school for girls.
+During and immediately after the Second World War, Scone Palace was transformed into Craigmount School, a private boarding school for girls.

 Scone Palace is surrounded by beautiful gardens, perfect for a stroll or a picnic.
 There’s a great adventure playground for children, not to mention the unique ‘tartan’ maze in the shape of the heraldic Murray Star.